 - Infants Home;

 - Women’s Silk Growing Co-operative and Industrial Association;

 The first committee was formed under the leadership of Lady Hampden, Consort of the Governor of New South Wales.

 The establishment of the Women’s College at Sydney University and The Women’s Club are two examples of the innovative foresight of these women.
-Several women present were experiencing what we now call ‘lived experienced’, keen to ensure their rights and their children’s rights were progressed whilst remaining responsible citizens and providing assistance to those less fortunate.
+Several women present were experiencing what we now call ‘lived experienced’, keen to ensure their rights and their children’s rights were progressing whilst remaining responsible citizens and assisting those less fortunate.

-Suffragists weren’t just limited to those from the Womanhood Suffrage League of NSW.
+Suffragists weren’t limited to those from the Womanhood Suffrage League of NSW.
 Many women & men were keen to progress the cause before and after the 1890s, particularly as white women in the colony of South Australia had achieved full suffrage.
-The paternalistic and misguided separatist idea of Aboriginal people being ‘different’ and the then laws of the day meant that many were unable to advocate for their inclusion – although many worked in lots of different ways to seek ‘work arounds’, consult, support, assist, initiate discussion and work on the progress of full emancipation for all in New South Wales.
+The paternalistic and misguided separatist idea of Aboriginal people being ‘different’ and the then laws of the day meant that many could not advocate for their inclusion.
+Although many worked in many different ways to seek ‘work arounds’, consult, support, assist, initiate discussion and work on the progress of full emancipation for all in New South Wales.

 Government social services were unknown.
 Women’s economic activities were very limited.
 Teaching and nursing were the only professions considered suitable for women.
 The number of women working in shops, factories and offices was small, and these women generally worked under poor conditions.
 Many worked from home – making ‘pin money’ by offering child minding, laundering/washing, baking and other goods and services.
 Women could (and did) own property and businesses, yet had no ‘rights’ regarding the children they gave birth to.
 The colony and State of New South Wales have generally been enterprise-driven community/communities.